BBC Earth (Canadian TV channel)

-BBC Earth (formerly named Rush HD and radX) is a Canadian discretionary service channel owned by Blue Ant Media.
-The brand and much of its programming is licensed from BBC Studios, a subsidiary of the BBC that wholly owns the BBC Earth brand.
+BBC Earth is a Canadian discretionary service channel owned by Blue Ant Media.
+It is a localized version of the international BBC Earth brand, which is licensed from BBC Studios, a subsidiary of the BBC.
 The channel broadcasts factual programming related to natural history and wildlife.

 History

 In April 2006, John Panikkar (co-founder of the channel's original owner, High Fidelity HDTV), was granted a licence by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch AHD (for Adrenaline HD), described as "a national, English-language Category 2 high definition (HD) specialty programming undertaking... that would focus on the impact of high definition imagery on high-octane, limit-defying human activity and adventure that tests individual personal limits, both physical and mental."

-The channel launched on September 5, 2006 as Rush HD, with its name, and much of its programming, licensed from Rainbow Media, the owners of the Voom HD Networks, owners of the original Rush HD-branded channel in the United States.
+The channel launched on 5 September 2006 as Rush HD, with its name, and much of its programming, licensed from Rainbow Media, the owners of the Voom HD Networks, owners of the original Rush HD-branded channel in the United States.